hugoferquiroz/AITeacherAllocation/README.md

 # Problem Definition

+The numbers of classroom is determined in meets between by workers of ministry of education and workers of regional district schools. guide to [RMV 307-2019](https://cdn.www.gob.pe/uploads/document/file/436535/RVM_N__307-2019-MINEDU.pdf) but is not necesary strick because there area flexibilite rules

 This project aims to determine which factor determine the number of classroom in schools.
-We need to know:
+We show:
-- Show the contribution to each factor for the numbers of classroom.
+- The contribution to each factor for the numbers of classroom.
-- Show which features are more important in determining the classroom.
+- Which features are more important in determining the classroom.

+The main goal of this project is

 # Use of Case
 _"Predict the number of classroom in the schools to determine the teacher allocation and budget"_